 Te Araroa FKT Trip Report

-In January and February 2024, we (Maddie and Tom), set the self-supported Fastest Known Time (FKT) on New Zealand’s national trail, Te Araroa, completing the ~3030km trail in 54 days 14h.
+In January and February 2024, we (Maddie and Tom), set the self-supported Fastest Known Time (FKT) on New Zealand’s national trail, Te Araroa, completing the ~3030km route in 54 days 14h.

 Preparation